gabrielsmelo/LP1-CRUD-Projects/README.md

 Projeto de LP1 na Universidade Federal da Paraíba, do curso de Engenharia de Computação.

 This project is a Create, Read, Update, Delete (CRUD) Imobiliary program.
-Was written in C Language.
+One was written in C Language.
+The another, we used C++ Language.